JuliaDynamics/Associations.jl/docs/src/associations.md

 ## [Information API](@ref information_api)

-The information API defines bivariate and multivariate information measures, which we here define as any functional of a bidimensional or a multidimensional probability mass functions (PMFs) or probability density.
+The information API defines bivariate and multivariate information measures, which we here define as any functional of a multidimensional probability mass functions (PMFs) or multidimensional probability density.

 ### Overview